How I’m Making A Change To Become A Healthy Vegetarian

 – Spicy Moroccan eggs with tomatoes, chickpeas and spinach

-– Chipotle black bean chilli with baked eggs and carrots
+– Chipotle black bean chili with baked eggs and carrots

 -Squash, goats cheese and rosemary pancakes